fate-srd/book-of-hanz-content/BookOfHanz2021.md

 I’m getting somewhere with this, really!
 Thanks for reading so far!

-In the previous post, I talked about modeling a cybernetic arm primarily by just giving the character the appropriate skill (Physique or possibly Athletics), an Aspect for the more narrative bits, and maybe possibly a stunt, and calling it a day.
+In the previous essay, I talked about modeling a cybernetic arm primarily by just giving the character the appropriate skill (Physique or possibly Athletics), an Aspect for the more narrative bits, and maybe possibly a stunt, and calling it a day.
 This works because, to me, having that 4 in Physique says “I have this much influence in scenes, when I approach them in this way.
 How I got that influence is irrelevant, whether it’s working out, technology, magic, or whatever.”

 At this point, you might ask “what if I was a body builder that had cybernetics installed, hrm, Mr. Smarty Pants?”

 “Fate Doesn’t Go To Eleven.”

-Okay, I finally got around to the post title.
+Okay, I finally got around to the essay title.
 But what the hell do I mean by that?
 If you’re not familiar with the phrase “goes to eleven,” it comes from the movie This Is Spinal Tap.
 In it, one of the guitarists talks about his amps being special because while most amps have ten as the highest setting on the dial, his goes to eleven.
 Apparently he’s too dumb to realize that it’s the internals of the system that determine the volume of the amp, and that the label is exactly that, just a label.

 Fate does not go to eleven.
 If the maximum skill you can have in an area is 4, then that’s what you get.
 That also represents the maximum ability that a starting character can have in that area.
 Period.
 (Okay, there’s stunts, too, but there shouldn’t be anything granting a flat bonus).
 4 doesn’t need to represent the same thing in every game.
 It represents the maximum that a player can start with, in that game.
 4 Physique could be the strongest a human can achieve in one game, and it could be Superman in another.
 It’s a scale, a way of calibrating.
 It’s not GURPS, where 15 STR means exactly what 15 STR means, and you have lots of tables telling you exactly what 15 STR does, and you have to have crazy high levels of strength to represent augmented individuals, or supers, or whatever.